How to Write a Book in 2019: 9 Simple Steps For New Writers

 Put the reader first

-Finally, and perhaps the most important piece of advice we can give you: remember to always put the reader first.
+Finally, this just might be the most important piece of advice we can give you: remember to always put the reader first.
 This is especially difficult as a first-time author.
-For one thing, you’ll want to demonstrate your stylistic prowess, and for another, you don’t have the best idea of how to implement structure yet.
-This combination means that your main ideas can easily end up muddled.
+For one thing, you’ll want to demonstrate your stylistic prowess.
+For another, you’re not yet used to structuring your writing.
+This combination means that your main ideas are liable to end up muddled.

-So try to constantly, consciously think about the reader over yourself.
-Keep the language accessible and the pacing fairly quick, the way most readers want in a book.
-You might feel compelled to write long, drawn-out metaphors to get your point across — but the narrative should always take precedence, because that’s what the reader cares about.
+To combat these tendencies, try to constantly, consciously think about the reader over yourself.
+Keep the language accessible and the pacing fairly quick.
+You might feel compelled to write long, drawn-out metaphors to get your point across, but the narrative should always take precedence — because that’s what the reader cares about.